Living abroad is amazing and we share the best places to live in the world, depending on what lifestyle you are looking for.

 Not everyone seeks quiet and nature, and if you’re looking to move to Australia for a busier social life, then Melbourne is the city for you.
 It’s known for its energetic nightlife and great work prospects.

 Living in Melbourne is made easier with 24-hour public transport, as well as incredibly friendly local people always ready to welcome a newcomer.
-The Central Business District is one of the best food, drink and party locations; if you’re seeking craft beer, trendy wine bars or fruity cocktails, the CBD is the place to head to.
+The Central Business District is one of the best food, drink and party locations; if you’re seeking craft beer, trendy wine bars or fruity cocktails, the CBD is the place to head be.

 Culture all around: Toronto, Canada